JaewonGithub/PROJECT/README.md

 - **Git & GitHub:** Critical for version control and sharing my SQL scripts and analyses, facilitating project tracking.

 # Analysis
-### Each query for this project aimed at investigating specific aspects of the Data Scientist job market. <br>Here’s how I approached each question:
+ **Each query for this project aimed at investigating specific aspects of the Data Scientist job market.
+Here’s how I approached each question:**
 <br>

 ### 1. Top Paid Data Scientist Jobs